edenprairie/docs/docs/life/financial.md

 ## Computer and networking management:

+    - User Accounts:
-- each user to create its own account to log into the computer
+      - Each user must have a dedicated account to log into the computer.
+    - Access Control:
-- For tier 1 and 1.5 account access, only use an approved computer.
+      - Tier 1 and 1.5 accounts should only be accessed from approved computers.
+    - Security Software:
-- Install approved anti-virus/malware software on each one of the computers.
-Update database as well as scan whole disk at least weekly
+      - Install approved anti-virus/malware software on all computers.
+      - Update antivirus/malware database and perform disk scans weekly.
+    - System Updates:
-- setup automatically system update for each one of computers
+      - Set up automatic system updates for all computers.
-- If anyone of the computer needs to have a guest account, create one on a dedicated computer.
+    - Guest Accounts:
+      - Create guest accounts only on dedicated computers when needed.
+    - Network Security:
-- Wi-Fi router port forwarding needs to be shut down unless any rules are approved by the board.
+      - Disable Wi-Fi router port forwarding unless approved by authorized personnel.
-- Wi-Fi passwords need to be complex enough to meet tier 1 requirements.
-This password needs to be rotated every 60 days.
+      - Rotate Wi-Fi passwords every 60 days and ensure they meet Tier 1 password requirements.
-- Wi-Fi access point stops broadcasting, so no one can scan it unless know the SSID name.
+      - Stop Wi-Fi access point broadcasting (SSID) to prevent unauthorized access.
+    - Network-Attached Storage (NAS):
-- NAS can't use external services like Synology quick connect etc.
+      - Do not use external services like Synology Quick Connect.
-- Scan NAS virus every month.
+      - Scan NAS for viruses monthly.

 ## References